Modern California residential street in an inland suburban neighborhood

 • Net loss: –$152,073 (passive loss, subject to $25k AGI phaseout or REPS qualification)

-If the owner completes a cost-segregation study and accelerates $600k of the improvement basis into 5- and 15-year property, first-year depreciation may increase significantly, potentially deepening the loss and creating a larger QBI deduction carryforward once the property turns cash-flow positive in year 3–4.
+If the owner completes a cost-segregation study and accelerates $600k of the improvement basis into 5- and 15-year property, first-year depreciation may increase significantly, potentially deepening the loss and creating a larger QBI deduction carryforward once the property turns cash-flow positive in year 3 or 4.

-Charging-order protection value: If the owner is a physician with $5M in personal malpractice exposure, the LLC insulates the Dana Point property from a judgment creditor.
+Charging-order protection value: If the owner is a physician with significant personal malpractice exposure, the LLC insulates the Dana Point property from a judgment creditor.
 The creditor receives a charging order but cannot force a sale or foreclose on the property.
-Compare the $800 annual LLC cost to the premium on a $2M umbrella policy (approximately $400/year)—the LLC is more expensive, but it delivers a different kind of protection that insurance does not.
+Compare the annual LLC cost to the premium on a comparable umbrella policy.
+The LLC is more expensive, but it delivers a different kind of protection that insurance does not.

 Five Failure Modes (and How to Avoid Them)

-2. Skipping Form 568 filing entirely.
 You assume that because the LLC has no taxable income (or a loss), no filing is required.
 Wrong.
-Form 568 is mandatory, and the $800 minimum tax is due even if the LLC reports zero income.
+Form 568 is mandatory, and the minimum tax is due even if the LLC reports zero income.
 The FTB assesses penalties and interest, and the LLC loses good standing.
 Solution: File Form 568 by April 15 (or the 15th day of the 4th month after year-end) every year, no exceptions.

-3. Assuming the LLC pierces inside-liability claims.
 A tenant sues for a slip-and-fall.
 You assume the LLC protects your personal assets.
-It does not—the LLC is the defendant, and the property is the LLC's asset.
+It does not.
+The LLC is the defendant, and the property is the LLC's asset.
 The judgment attaches to the property.
-Solution: Carry a $2M umbrella policy naming the LLC as an additional insured, and maintain adequate general liability coverage.
+Solution: Carry a substantial umbrella policy naming the LLC as an additional insured, and maintain adequate general liability coverage.

 Should You Form an LLC?
 A Five-Question Decision Matrix